jennyferconstanza/SQL-EmployeeTracker/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```

+## Installation Instructions

+Run `npm i`then `npm install inquirer` .
+Then launch mysql with `mysql -u root -p` and enter the schema and seeds.
+Exit mysql and run `node server.js`.

 ## Links
 [URL to Video Demo](https://drive.google.com/file/d/1oL6Q0TN--ny0Wt2Di7_KkY_wSczXXIQ_/view)